btrettel/blastersim/to-do.md

     - ideal gas
     - constant specific heat
     - one species (air) by default
+    - gas has no momentum or kinetic energy
 - Tests
     - mass, momentum, and energy conservation (Using a time integration scheme which preserves these would be nice, but is not necessary for a MVP.)
 - Checks: